Websites come in all shapes and sizes, but most of them share important functionality. For instance, site owners want to be able to:

 One of the most popular CMSs is Drupal, partly because it offers all of the aforesaid features, and partly because developers familiar with PHP (the language used by Drupal) can modify the functioning and appearance of almost every aspect of Drupal.
 The latest series of Drupal, version 6.x, provides improvements and brand-new features in a variety of areas: installation, administration, human language support, theme management, security, performance, and more.

-In this tutorial, we will discuss how to install and configure a brand-new Drupal website from scratch.
-We will also touch upon the basics of adding content to a Drupal installation.
+In this tutorial, I will discuss how to install and configure a brand-new Drupal website from scratch.
+I will also touch upon the basics of adding content to a Drupal installation.

 To run Drupal, you will need several components: 1) a Web server, 2) a database server, and 3) a Web scripting language (PHP).
 It is advisable that all of these needed components be installed before installing Drupal itself: